Aganacris: Taxonomy

 Aganacris was originally coined from specimens in the British museum representing Aganacris micans which was later revised to be Scaphura nitida and then Aganacris nitida.
 Scaphura being the other genus of wasp mimicking Phanaeopterins which occur primarily in open savannah.

 On resurrection of the genus name Aganacris, S. sphex, S. nitida, and S. velutina were all re named as A. sphex, A. nitida, and A. velutina.
 A. pseudosphex and A. insectavora were described in the same publication.

 A. pseudosphex and A. sphex were later lumped into A. nitida and A. insectavora was lumped into A. velutina.
 Grant's (1958) descriptions of them had been confused by sexual dimorphism as A. sphex, A. velutina and A. nitida were described from females and A. pseudosphex and A. insectivora from males.

-Nickle (2012) lumped based off observations of interspecies mating between A. nitida and A. pseudosphex - behavior which have never been published between Orthopterans in the wild, coupled with morphological evidence.
+Nickle (2012) lumped them based on observations of interspecies mating between A. nitida and A. pseudosphex - behavior which have never been published between Orthopterans in the wild, coupled with morphological evidence.

 Eventually, Near Infrared Spectroscopy (NIRs) was used to differentiate cuticular chemical composition between the members of this complex and settled on the three currently accepted species.